flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 	*File* --\> *Plugin Manager* --\> *Add*: Enter the path to the directory "PhotoStation_upload.lrplugin"
 ![](Screenshots-Windows/01-Install-Plugin.jpg)
- - Select the 'Photo StatLr' plugin, open the section 'General Settings' and make sure the paths to the required converters and tools are correct.
+ - Select the 'Photo StatLr' plugin, open the section 'General Settings' and make sure the paths to the required converters and tools are correct.\
+ Note for MacOS: please use the real path of the tools, not a symbolic link!
+To find out the realpath of the convert tool for example, you may use the following command:\
+  `which convert | xargs realpath {}`
  ![](Screenshots-Windows/03-Install_OK.jpg)

 # Description